...

 If you are the parent accused of substance abuse, you may want to participate in one or more of the above courses of actions to show the court you are taking appropriate steps.

-If you are the parent who is concerned about your ex’s substance abuse problem, you can ask the addicted parent to engage in one or more of the above courses of actions either voluntarily or by formally filing a motion with the court requesting same.
+For the parent concerned about your ex’s substance abuse problem, you can ask the addicted parent to engage in one or more of the above courses of actions either voluntarily or by formally filing a motion with the court requesting same.

 For more information on Domestic Violence Protective Orders click here.